 - Cover them in bees wax.
 Buy some bees wax, melt it under a flame and then, with a paint brush, lightly paint it on the leaves.

-I use nature as it is, I rarely have to preserve it for my children to play with it or use it in crafts.
-Take a look at our nature crafts, there are plenty of examples of nature crafts that are not laminated.
+You rarely need to preserve nature for children to play with it or use it in crafts.
+Take a look at these nature crafts, there are plenty of examples of nature crafts that are not laminated.

 Help save both the environment (and my sanity!), please reconsider laminating nature.
 It’s only a small change but every little bit helps!